 In addition to giving us firsthand access to rGya dmar ba’s own philosophical position, the dBu ma de kho na nyid also offers a fascinating glimpse into the active intellectual environment of 11th/12th-century Tibet, as rGya dmar ba discusses the views of a number of previous scholars whose works are otherwise not extant.
 This aspect of the text would have remained quite obscure were it not for the numerous interlinear notes on the manuscript, which in all evidence were written by a well-informed reader or a diligent student.
 These notes provide the kind of information that would be expected in an oral teaching.
 They shed light on the structure of rGya dmar ba’s exposition (rGya dmar ba’s use of explicit sa bcad divisions is limited), and provide glosses, examples and additional explanations.
 Moreover, they identify by name the various (inter)locutors in the discussions featured in rGya dmar ba’s work.

-rGya dmar ba discusses the views of scholars identified in the notes as “Lo tsa” (for rNgog Lo tsā ba), “Gangs pa” (for Gangs pa she’u) and “Khyung” (for Khyung rin chen grags), as well as the yet-to-be-identified “Jo btsun,” “Me tig,” and “dGe bshes ba.”
+rGya dmar ba discusses the views of scholars identified in the notes as “Lo tsa” (for rNgog Lo tsā ba), “Gangs pa” (for Gangs pa she’u) and “Khyung” (for Khyung rin chen grags), as well as “Jo btsun” (another appellation for Khyung), “Me tig,” and “dGe bshes ba.”
 The views of Gangs pa she’u figure prominently; according to the interlinear notes, he is the addressee of the second verse of dedication. rGya dmar ba was evidently very well acquainted with his views (including how Gangs pa she’u dealt with alternative positions of other Tibetan scholars), which he thoroughly analyzes, distinguishing the parts he agrees with from those he refutes.

 Moreover, the text would hardly be intelligible were it not for the interlinear notes.
 A mere superficial look at our translation (where the translation of the notes appear in orange) suffices to grasp how extensive they are.
 However, not all portions of the text are equally annotated – it remains to be seen whether this is because some portions are “easier” than others, or if it is a matter of the specific interests of the annotator.